alunduil/blog.alunduil.com/posts/2011-03-06-extending-android-battery-life.rst

+---
-.. title: Extending Android Battery Life
+title: Extending Android Battery Life
-.. slug: extending-android-battery-life
-.. date: 2011/03/06 09:47:09
-.. tags: android, juice defender, power, power management, juice plotter
+tags: android, juice defender, power, power management, juice plotter
-.. link:
-.. description:
-.. type: text
+---

 Recently, I've stumbled across an application in the android market, `Juice Devender <http://latedroid.com/juicedefender>`_, that does exactly what it